 Is a master's degree required for the doctoral program?

-What specific courses are required?
+What specific courses are recommended for success in the core courses?

 Math through calculus, biology and one additional science course